 |Hispanic or Latino||72|

-Forestry appeals to people across the globe.
+Students from other countries are interested in Forestry, too.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Bachelor’s Degree Starting Salary